11 Big things to see in New South Wales (NSW)

 The Big Axe

-The Big Axe was originally built in the year 1979 which was replaced by the current structure in 2002 due to a damage.
-It is located next to the visitor centre in Kew, a small town in the Mid North Coast region.
+Initially constructed in 1979, the Big Axe underwent replacement in 2002 due to damage.
+This iconic structure now stands proudly next to the visitor centre in Kew, a charming town in the Mid-North Coast region.

 Closing Notes